How Long Do Tyres Last?

 For example, if you drive on poorly inflated tyres or expose them to adverse road conditions on a frequent basis, the tread will likely wear down faster.
 Similarly, if you've developed any undesirable driving habits or your wheels aren't properly aligned, your tyre lifetime may be shortened.
 Other considerations include how the tyres are kept, how well it is cared for, and the environment in which you drive.

 Furthermore, tyres age as a result of a chemical reaction called oxidation.
 When the rubber in the flexible regions of the tyre is exposed to oxygen particles, it hardens.
-Oxidation begins when a tyre is made and continues whether it is placed on a shelf or used often; however, it accelerates at variable rates depending on how you answer the question of ‘How to keep tyres’.
+Oxidation begins when a tyre is made and continues whether it is placed on a shelf or used often; however, it accelerates at variable rates depending on how you answer the question of ‘How to store winter tyressummer tyres and all season tires?’.

 How Long Should Tyres Last?